-Massachusetts offers over two dozen schools for undergraduate business study, but as befits its reputation, most of these lean toward the higher end of the scale.
+Massachusetts offers over two dozen schools for undergraduate business study, but as befits its reputation, most of these lean toward the higher end of the cost scale.
 The excellent reputations of so many of its schools, combined with the generally high cost of living in Massachusetts, result in an average tuition for all undergraduate business schools in the state of about $33,600.
 This figure is either at or near the top of the list of most expensive states for business education and close to double the average cost of some other states.
-There are few wallet-friendly options here: only 7 schools are below $15,000, and 4 of these are various locations of the state school, the University of Massachusetts.
-The other 20 schools are all around $30,000 or more, and 9 of those are over $40,000.
-The most expensive are Boston University, Brandeis University and Boston College, each topping out just over $50,000.
+There are few wallet-friendly options here: only seven schools are below $15,000, and four of these are various locations of the state school, the University of Massachusetts.
+The other 20 schools are all around $30,000 or more, and nine of those are over $40,000.
+The most expensive are Boston University, Brandeis University, and Boston College, each topping out just over $50,000.
 (There might be a small surprise here as most people would expect Harvard to be the priciest!)
 Average financial aid is just over $20,000, which is good, but still leaves a sizable gap for students to cover.

 We have acceptance rates for all of our schools, and they tend to generally be on the moderate side, except for the highest-end colleges.
 The overall average is 59%, and 18 of the schools are at 60% or higher.
 Dean College and Curry College are the easiest to get into, at 89%, while Harvard and MIT are the stingiest at 5% and 8% respectively.